thlupic2703/task/task.md

 </br>
 ## Key Terms

-<mark>Modules</mark> are files in Python containing functions and/or dictionaries, lists, classes, etc. that have to be **imported** in order to be used.
+**Modules** are files in Python containing functions and/or dictionaries, lists, classes, etc. that have to be **imported** in order to be used.

 One can either import the whole module or only one part of it.

-Modules are organized into larger structures called <mark>packages</mark>.
+Modules are organized into larger structures called **packages**.
 One package includes modules designed for a similar purpose.
 An example of a package would be *Requests* used for communication with servers.
 <br>
 </br>
 ## Installation Process through Pip